An Amazing 14-Vehicle Light Painting in a Garage Condo

 Sandra discovered, and commissioned us to create a light painting of her amazing Camaro at Motorhead Madness in Duluth back in March.
 She was pretty jazzed when she saw the artworks in our booth!

-We got this one done photographed with little to no problems from Mother Nature, although it did rain earlier in the day.
+We got this one photographed with little to no problems from Mother Nature, although it did rain earlier in the day.
 The location that Sandra selected was this beautiful vista overlooking the St. Louis River in Jay Cooke.
 Just so darn pretty!

 A pretty light painted photograph of a 2018 ZL1 1LE Camaro (Mosaic Black Metallic) in Jay Cooke State Park.